dyelkassakoumba-optimizely/Extensions/README.md

 ## Settings

-Custom Dimension: GA Custom Dimension Slot.
+*Custom Dimension: GA Custom Dimension Slot.\n
-Custom Tracker Name: GA tracker name if you are not using the default GA tracker name.
-Polling Time: How long do you want to wait for the GA object.
-Debug mode: Set on or of the debug events that will be pushed to your debug page.
+*Custom Tracker Name: GA tracker name if you are not using the default GA tracker name.\n *Polling Time: How long do you want to wait for the GA object.\n *Debug mode: Set on or of the debug events that will be pushed to your debug page.\n

 ## Reading the results